Anastasia (1997 film): Home media

 On April 28, 1998, April 6, 1999, and November 16, 1999, Anastasia was released on VHS, LaserDisc and DVD respectively and sold eight million units.
 The film was first rereleased on February 19, 2002, as part of the Fox Family Features lineup alongside Thumbelina and FernGully: The Last Rainforest.
 The film was again rereleased on a two-disc "Family Fun Edition" DVD with the film in its original theatrical 2.35:1 widescreen format on March 28, 2006.
 The first disc featured an optional audio commentary from directors/writers Bluth and Goldman, and additional bonus material.
 The second included a making-of documentary, music video and making-of featurette of Aaliyah's "Journey to the Past", and additional bonus content.
 The film was released on Blu-ray on March 22, 2011; this included Bartok the Magnificent in the special features.

 Streaming

 Following Disney's acquisition of 20th Century Fox on March 20, 2019, Anastasia became available on Disney+.
-In the U.S., it was removed from Disney+ on March 1, 2022, and transferred to Starz on March 18; contrary to popular belief, the film's disappearance bears no connection to the 2022 Russian invasion of Ukraine (Disney had suspended theatrical releases in Russia such as the then-upcoming Turning Red, which led to confusion that Anastasias withdrawal was related).
+In the U.S., it was removed from Disney+ on March 1, 2022, and transferred to Starz on March 18; Disney clarified that the film's disappearance bears no connection to the 2022 Russian invasion of Ukraine (Disney had suspended theatrical releases in Russia such as the then-upcoming Turning Red, which led to confusion that Anastasias withdrawal was related).
 Anastasia eventually returned to Disney+ on June 2, 2023.